Recipe Manager

 Cloud-based managers

 The most popular category.
 Your recipes sync across phone, tablet, and computer.
 The trade-off is a monthly or annual subscription, and your data lives on the company's servers.
-Look for apps that let you export your data in an open format — so you are never locked in.
+Look for apps that let you export your data in an open format so you're never locked in.

 Self-hosted managers